deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 It was an immense task, only just now beginning to approach the end of Phase One.
 It would be another year of hard work before *Myrmidon* was completely renovated to the satisfaction of her captain and his superiors.

 "We could have done with another week." he told Sir Jeremy.
-"After that, all the weapons will be active.”
+"After that, all the weapons will be active."

 *"The system shield is our first line of defence anyway.
 With all respect, Captain, two half-rebuilt ships won't hold off the Great Hunt if it comes down on us."*

 "True."
-Manning allowed. "but I'd still feel safer with more firepower.”
+Manning allowed. "but I'd still feel safer with more firepower."

 *"A week isn't so very long."*